t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

     Returns
     -------
-    A, B, variants, indices : tuple
+    variants, indices : tuple
-        The two tensors, a (n_row, 2) size tensor of token IDs, and another (n_row, 1) tensor of the indices where the variants occur
+        A (n_row, 2) size tensor of token IDs and a (n_row, 1) tensor of the indices where the variants occur
     """
     # Find where the tensors to do not match
     indices = (A != B).nonzero()